updatekit/upkit/CONTRIBUTING.md

 ## Contributing

-If you already did it, then you are ready to contribute it.
+If you readed the documentation and checked the open issues, then you are ready to contribute it.
-The kind of contribution may be diveded by the contribution goal.
+The contribution may be diveded by the contribution goal.

 ### Increase portability